yasmimc/MyWallet-frontend/README.md

 # MyWallet Frontend

-This is a financial control application, where you can register your income and outgoings:
+This is a financial control application, where you can register your incomes and outgoings.
+You can see the backend project [here](https://github.com/yasmimc/mywallet-backend).

 <p align="center" >
 <img src="public/my-wallet.gif" width="300" />